Data and Administrative Assistant

 Impington is an exciting place to pursue a career in teaching or supporting students’ learning so that they make outstanding progress.

-The College is major trainer of teachers: from the Faculty at the University of Cambridge, through our teaching schools alliance CASSA (Cambridge and Suffolk Schools Alliance) and links to Cambridge Partnership.
-We have a full programme of induction for new staff and NQTs alongside accreditation by the LA.
+The College is major trainer of teachers: from the Faculty at the University of Cambridge, through our teaching schools alliance CASSA (Cambridge and Suffolk Schools Alliance), CTSN (Cambridgeshire Teaching Schools Network) and the Cambridge Partnership.
+We have a full programme of induction for new staff and NQTs as well as continuing support for RQTs.

 At whatever stage of your career we can develop you onto the next step.
 With non teaching staff this is often through using our strong in-house expertise or cascading from appropriate providers.
 For teaching staff this is particularly through our CASSA contacts drawing on expertise from a range of good and outstanding schools in Cambridgeshire and Suffolk.
 A group of our Lead Practitioners run a programme of INSET which is based on matching skills to our definition of outstanding learning: the Impington Experience.
 This requires all staff to work in peer to peer support.
 Where anyone falls short on an aspect of our high expectations for staff our first approach is to always put in the appropriate training, mentoring and coaching to improve the member of staff’s confidence in that area.